jgpws/the-m-x/readme.txt

 The M.X. includes support for Infinite Scroll and Tiled Galleries in Jetpack.

 == Changelog ==

+= 1.1 June 23 2019 to July 19 2019 =
+The M.X. now uses Gulp to automate theme development.
+New support includes CSS prefixes for older browsers, right-to-left support via stylesheet, changes to the files referred to in functions.php (files have been concatenated and minified), other small fixes.
+Development files are only available at GitHub (http://github.com/jgpws/the-m-x).

 = 1.0.25 June 21 2019 =
 Fixed issues where default animations were not showing on front end; Where Colorbox links to has been made more specific.